karadoc/Civ4-K-Mod/readme.txt

  + Actual quotes
  + BUG (modified)
  + "unofficial patch" (well known bugfixes)

+== Technical improvements ==
+ + K-Mod includes many optimisation to the way the game runs.
+Although many of the calculations in K-Mod are more complex, the game actually runs a lot faster than standard BtS.
+In many cases, the time spent waiting between turns is _halved_.
+ + Special care has been taken to make sure K-Mod works correctly in multiplayer mode.
+Due to various bug-fixes and back-end changes, K-Mod has fewer OOS problems than standard BtS.
+(In fact, if you see _any_ OOS errors at all, please tell me about it.
+I suspect that OOS may have been completely eliminated.)
+ + K-Mod includes many bug fixes to the controls and user-interface of the game.
+For example, units will no longer automatically attack when they are ordered into an unseen enemy unit in the fog-of-war; and using the diplomacy screen to suggest peace will now bring up possible peace-trade deal rather than simply ending the war without negotiations.
+There are many other such minor improvements.

 == Better AI ==
 The BBAI mod was used as the starting point for the AI in K-Mod, but each new version of K-Mod comes further AI improvements.
 The AI in K-Mod is now noticeably stronger than the AI in the BBAI mod.
-The obvious improvements are that the AI will research faster, fight smarter, and place city more thoughtfully; but there are also some "flavour" changes as well - different AI leaders like to pursue different kinds of strategies.
+The obvious improvements are that the AI will research faster, fight smarter, and place cities more thoughtfully; but there are also some "flavour" changes as well - different AI leaders like to pursue different kinds of strategies.
 It's also worth noting that the AI in K-Mod actually cheats /less/ than the standard AI; not more.
 (For those who don't know; the standard AI 'cheats' by sometimes knowing what is on certain plots without actually seeing them.
 This still sometimes happens in K-Mod, but it happens far less.)

 == New global warming system ==
 In standard BtS, global warming is a bit of a joke.
 It is triggered by the wrong things, you can't really do much to prevent it, and it hits the world in a harsh and unintuitive way.
 I've completely changed it.